f5devcentral/f5-agility-labs-adc/docs/class6/intro.rst

 recommended interface speed for connection mirroring
 ++++++++++++++++++++++++++++++++++++++++++++++++++++

-Since the connection mirroring traffic can be significant, it is recommended that the interface speed for the VLAN used for connection mirroring is the same speed as the external inteface.
+Since the connection mirroring traffic can be significant, it is recommended that the interface speed for the VLAN used for connection mirroring is the same speed as the external interface.

 e.g. is the external interface speed is 10 Gbit/s then the connection mirroring interface should be 10 Gbit/s as well.